 The introduction of the General Data Protection Regulation, on 25 May 2018, has far reaching implications.
 These implications apply for any company across the globe, that is involved with the processing of personal data related to people who live within the European Union.

 Commvault recently conducted a survey.
 The results suggested that only around 12% of the 177 global IT companies asked were aware of how GDPR would affect them.
-Obviously this situation needs to be addressed, if these companies are to avoid large fines, should they be found to be non-compliant with GDPR.
+Obviously this situation needs to be addressed.
+If these companies are to avoid large fines, they will need to demonstrate that they are GDPR compliant.

 The Importance of Privacy by Design